hesbonangwenyi606/Data-connector-platform/README.md

 ---

-## Why things were built the way they were
+Why I built it this way

-**One interface for all database types**
+1. One system for all databases
-Each database (Postgres, MySQL, etc.) works differently under the hood.
-Rather than writing messy `if db_type == 'mysql'` checks everywhere, each database has its own self-contained connector class.
-They all speak the same language to the rest of the app.
-Adding a new database type in the future means writing one new class and registering it in one place — nothing else changes.

-**Files are always created in pairs**
+Instead of writing separate messy code for each database (like MySQL or Postgres), I created one standard way to connect to all of them.
+Each database has its own small “connector,” but they all work the same way in the app.
+This makes it easy to add new databases later without changing much code.

+2. Always export in two formats
-Every time you submit data, the app writes both a JSON file and a CSV file.
-JSON is great for machines to read; CSV is great for opening in Excel.
-You get both without having to choose.
+Whenever data is saved, the system creates both a JSON file and a CSV file.

-**If the file write fails, your data is still saved** Saving to the database happens first.
-If writing the file to disk fails for any reason (full disk, permissions, etc.), the database record is kept safe and you get a warning.
-You never lose data because of a file system problem.

-**Passwords are never sent back to you**
-When you create a connection, the password is stored but never returned by the API — not in lists, not in detail views.
-You can update it, but you can't read it back out.
+JSON is good for apps and systems
+CSV is good for Excel and reporting

+So users don’t have to choose — they get both.

+3. Data is safe even if file saving fails
+First, data is saved in the database.
+Then files are created.
+If file saving fails (like storage issues), the database still keeps the data safe.
+This prevents data loss.

+4. Passwords are kept hidden
+Passwords are stored securely but never shown back in API responses.
+Even when you view or list connections, the password is never exposed.

-**You stay logged in automatically**
+5. You stay logged in without interruptions
-Access tokens expire after 1 day.
-When that happens, the app silently gets a new one in the background using your refresh token (valid for 7 days).
-You won't notice — no sudden logouts mid-session.
+Login tokens last 1 day.
+When they expire, the system automatically refreshes them in the background using a refresh token.
+This means you don’t get logged out suddenly.

-**Datetime and decimal values are handled automatically** Databases return values like `2024-01-15 10:30:00` or `85000.00` as special Python types that can't be stored as plain text.
-The connector layer converts them all to standard strings and numbers before saving, so nothing breaks when the data hits the grid or the export files.
-#
+6. Clean handling of dates and numbers
+Some database values (like dates or decimals) are converted into simple text or numbers so they don’t break when exporting or displaying in tables or files.